 Cleveland Plan Strategic Imperative Goals By June 30, 2016 Year Two Objectives By June 30, 2014 Key Metrics Outputs and Outcomes To Measure Goals/Objectives Key Initiatives July 1, 2013 - June 30, 2014 Anticipated Completion Date II-A. Reorganize and reorient central office.
-Rationale: To succeed, the district needs to re-imagine and re-configure a new role for central office that focuses on three critical functions A customer satisfaction program for families and employees, including metrics for measuring customer satisfaction, adopted by the Board of Education.
+Rationale: To succeed, the district needs to re-imagine and re-configure a new role for central office that focuses on three critical functions CMSD has successfully transitioned from a traditional centralized district to a portfolio district as measured on the Center for Reinventing Public Education's Portfolio Implementation Snapshot.
+MSD has successfully transitioned from traditional centralized district to a ortfolio district as measured on the enter for Reinventing Public ducation's Portfolio Implementation mapshot.
+Plans to improve communications and customer satisfaction completed and being implemented.
+Stu A customer satisfaction program for families and employees, including metrics for measuring customer satisfaction, adopted by the Board of Education.
 (II-A-4c) Improve communications to staff, students, families and the community.
-Aug-13 1) Continuous Improvement - Grow the number of high performing schools, develop a high performance/high accountability culture and promote innovation; Center for Reinventing Public Education's Portfolio Implementation Snapshot.
-Plans to improve communications and customer satisfaction completed and being implemented.
-(II-A-4d) Analyze community assets for the district to deploy and begin to design best approach to partner engagement.
-Jan-14 2) System Coordination - Manage essential functions that add value for schools, promote the interests of children and protect the integrity of the organization; and, 3) Service Provision - Provide targeted services that are essential to the smooth operation of the system and allow on S .
-Student enrollment.
+Aug-13 1) Continuous Improvement - Grow the number of high performing schools, develop a high performance/high accountability culture and promote innovation; (II-A-4d) Analyze community assets for the district to deploy and begin to design best approach to partner engagement.
+Jan-14 2) System Coordination - Manage essential functions that add value for schools, promote the interests of children and protect the integrity of the organization; and, 3) Service Provision - Provide targeted services that are essential to the smooth operation of the system and allow Student enrollment.
 Enrollment retention rate.
-Percent fill rate for buildings rated A, B, C. Percent of district students enrolled in schools rated A, B, C. (II-A-4e) Design a new student enrollment and assignment system to better support choice.
+Percent fill rate for buildings rated A, B, C. Percent of district students enrolled in schools rated A, B, C. (II-A-4d) Design a new student enrollment and assignment system to better support choice.
 Implement phase one for 2014-15 school year.
-Apr-14 operation of the system and allow schools to focus on educating their students.
+Apr-14 p e every level of the organization - central Create technology platforms and business processes to effectively access and use data.
+Organizational structure for data functions designed and published into revised organizational reporting structure.
 (II-A-5a) Reorganize data functions across the organization; create a data governing council.
-Jan-14 levery level of the organization - central 1 Create technology platforms and business processes to effectively access and use data.
-Technology plan adopted by Board of Education.
+Jan-14 Technology plan adopted by Board of Education.
 (II-A-5b) Develop a comprehensive technology plan to support use of data at central office and schools tied to student performance, teacher performance and operations.
 Jan-14